cosmos/gravity-bridge/spec/slashing-spec.md

 The real utility of this slashing condition is to make it so that, if >2/3 of the validators form a cartel to all submit a fake event at a certain nonce, some number of them can defect from the cartel and submit the real event at that nonce.
 If there are enough defecting cartel members that the real event becomes observed, then the remaining cartel members will be slashed by this condition.
 However, this would require >1/2 of the cartel members to defect in most conditions.

 If not enough of the cartel defects, then neither event will be observed, and the Ethereum oracle will just halt.
-This is a much more likely scenario than one in which GRAVSLASH-03 is actually triggered.
+This is a much more likely scenario than one in which GRAVSLASH-04 is actually triggered.

-Also, GRAVSLASH-03 will be triggered against the honest validators in the case of a successful cartel.
+Also, GRAVSLASH-04 will be triggered against the honest validators in the case of a successful cartel.
 This could act to make it easier for a forming cartel to threaten validators who do not want to join.

-## GRAVSLASH-04: Failure to submit Eth oracle claims
+## GRAVSLASH-05: Failure to submit Eth oracle claims - INTENTIONALLY NOT IMPLEMENTED

-This is similar to GRAVSLASH-03, but it is triggered against validators who do not submit an oracle claim that has been observed.
-In contrast to GRAVSLASH-03, GRAVSLASH-04 is intended to punish validators who stop participating in the oracle completely.
+This is similar to GRAVSLASH-04, but it is triggered against validators who do not submit an oracle claim that has been observed.
+In contrast to GRAVSLASH-04, GRAVSLASH-05 is intended to punish validators who stop participating in the oracle completely.

 **Implementation considerations**

-Unfortunately, GRAVSLASH-04 has the same downsides as GRAVSLASH-03 in that it ties the correct operation of the Cosmos chain to the Ethereum chain.
+Unfortunately, GRAVSLASH-05 has the same downsides as GRAVSLASH-04 in that it ties the correct operation of the Cosmos chain to the Ethereum chain.
 Also, it likely does not incentivize much in the way of correct behavior.
-To avoid triggering GRAVSLASH-04, a validator simply needs to copy claims which are close to becoming observed.
+To avoid triggering GRAVSLASH-05, a validator simply needs to copy claims which are close to becoming observed.
 This copying of claims could be prevented by a commit-reveal scheme, but it would still be easy for a "lazy validator" to simply use a public Ethereum full node or block explorer, with similar effects on security.
 Therefore, the real usefulness of GRAVSLASH-04 is likely minimal

+GRAVSLASH-05 also introduces significant risks.
+Mostly around forks on the Ethereum chain.
+For example recently OpenEthereum failed to properly handle the Berlin hardfork, the resulting node 'failure' was totally undetectable to automated tools.
+It didn't crash so there was no restart to perform, blocks where still being produced although extremely slowly.
+If this had occurred while Gravity was running with GRAVSLASH-05 active it would have caused those validators to be removed from the set.
+Possibly resulting in a very chaotic moment for the chain as dozens of validators where removed for little to no fault of their own.

-Without GRAVSLASH-03 and GRAVSLASH-04, the Ethereum event oracle only continues to function if >2/3 of the validators voluntarily submit correct claims.
-Although the arguments against GRAVSLASH-03 and GRAVSLASH-04 are convincing, we must decide whether we are comfortable with this fact.
-We should probably make it possible to enable or disable GRAVSLASH-03 and GRAVSLASH-04 in the chain's parameters.
+Without GRAVSLASH-04 and GRAVSLASH-05, the Ethereum event oracle only continues to function if >2/3 of the validators voluntarily submit correct claims.
+Although the arguments against GRAVSLASH-04 and GRAVSLASH-05 are convincing, we must decide whether we are comfortable with this fact.
+Alternatively we must be comfortable with the Cosmos chain potentially halting entirely due to Ethereum generated factors.
+We should probably make it possible to enable or disable GRAVSLASH-04 and GRAVSLASH-05 in the chain's parameters.